IncubXperts/usa-phone-number-validation-react/README.md

   <p align="center">
     This is an effort by [IncubXperts](https://incubxperts.com) to provide commonly used source code snippets as open source code to community.
 Feel free to use it in your projects, suggest improvements, report bugs to improve the code for community.
 Feel free to contribute.
     <br />
-    Source code example to create an input field to accept USA phone number with validations in ReactJs.
+    Source code example to create an input field to accept USA and Global phone number with validations in ReactJs.
     <br />
     <a href="https://github.com/IncubXperts/usa-phone-number-validation-react/issues">Report Bug</a>
    �